Waterway E40: Project implementation in Ukraine

 On October 4, 2019, as part of the participation in the Second Forum of the Regions of Ukraine and Belarus, the President of Ukraine Volodymyr Zelensky and the President of the Republic of Belarus Alexander Lukashenko concluded an agreement, according to which in 2020 the Ukrainian side was to conduct dredging on the Pripyat and Dnieper rivers, necessary to restore full-fledged ship traffic.

-February 6, 2020 Minister of Infrastructure of Ukraine Vladislav Krikliy stated that «the project to restore the E-40 river route has reached the stage of practical implementation».
+On February 6, 2020, the Minister of Infrastructure of Ukraine Vladyslav Krykliy stated that «the project to restore the E-40 river route has reached the stage of practical implementation».

 In the summer and autumn of 2020, dredging was carried out on the Pripyat River at eight points.
 Environmental impact assessment of these works was not carried out.

-September 30, 2020 Cabinet of Ministers of Ukraine adopted a resolution "On Amendments to the List of inland waterways classified as navigable".
+On September 30, 2020, Cabinet of Ministers of Ukraine adopted a resolution "On Amendments to the List of inland waterways classified as navigable".
 This regulation also includes E40.